PratikWayase/system-design-Handbook/README.md

 Four Nines (99.99%): Downtime is reduced to less than an hour per year (52 minutes).

-Five Nines (99.999%): Extremely reliable with only 5 minutes of downtime annually.
+Five Nines (99.999%): Extremely reliable with only 5 minutes of downtime annually.  # example : trading platforms, banking systems hospital monitoring systems

 Six Nines (99.9999%): Near-perfect availability with a mere 32 seconds per year.